sincereuk/docs/content/learn/workflows/introduction.md

 ### Using Workflows: executing pipelines

-After defining them in the **wercker.yml**, pipelines can be executed by passing the pipeline-name to the Workflow by passing the pipeline-name to a Workflow.
-Of course, it's possible to have multiple Workflows executing the same pipeline, giving you the possibility to execute a pipeline based on different conditions
+After defining them in the **wercker.yml**, pipelines can be executed by passing the pipeline-name to the Workflow.
+Of course, it's possible to have multiple Workflows executing the same pipeline, giving you the possibility to execute a pipeline based on different conditions.

 ![image](/images/workflows-example.svg)